MANATEE -- Fred Welch is relieved he's getting his money back for air conditioning duct work that never should have been done.

 Welch originally had his air conditioning unit installed by Friendly's in 2010.
 Welch was under the impression that Friendly's was acquired by Custom Climate because Friendly's went out of business, but the company only acquired a customer contact list from Friendly's, Horne said.
 Custom Climate signed Welch up for a new contract in 2011, which also entitled him to a 15 percent discount that was never received.
 The jury factored in the 15 percent discount in its award to Welch.

 Custom Climate, it turned out, was dealing with the wrong victim.
-Welch is a retired police offer from the Andover Police Department in Massachusetts and served in World War II and the Korean War.
+Welch is a retired police officer from the Andover Police Department in Massachusetts and served in World War II and the Korean War.
 He was also a builder on the side, with buildings in Holmes Beach and a school in Massachusetts.
 Being a retired officer, he knew the risk of taking the case to a jury, but pressed on.

 "I said no, I want the jury trial," Welch said.
 "Let the people know what these guys are doing."